nikomatsakis/rfcs/text/0000-contingency-plan.md

 their code.
 A description of the problem should also appear in the relevant subteam report.

+Here are some the criteria that make sense to consider when deciding whether to "just fix it":

+- Were many crates on `crates.io` affected?
+- Were particularly vital or widely used crates affected?
+- Does the change silently change the result of running the program, affect whether code compiles, or potentially both?
+- What changes are needed to get code compiling again?
+Are those changes obvious from the error message?
+  - Some errors are trivial to fix, others require subtle workarounds or can affect APIs in more systemic ways.
+Also, bug fixes that result in generic or cryptic error messages will be more frustrating to fix, clearly.

 *Optional:* Of course, `crates.io` does not represent the sum total of Rust code.
 There exist (or will exist) plenty of closed-source and private crates elsewhere.
 Ideally, a branch containing the breaking